evgenyzorin/IBM-Docker-Kubernetes-OpenShift/Week 2/Introduction to Kubernetes.md

 Imperative object configuration lets you create objects by specifying the action to take (e.g., create, update, delete) while using a configuration file.
 A configuration file, `hello-world-create.yaml`, is provided to you in this directory.

 1. Use the Explorer to view and edit the configuration file.
 Click the Explorer icon (it looks like a sheet of paper) on the left side of the window, and then navigate to the directory for this lab: `CC201 > labs > 2_IntroKubernetes`.
-Click `hello-world-create.yaml` to view the configuration file.
+Click `hello-world-create.yaml` to view the configuration file.</br>
 ![Imperative Object Configuration File in Explorer](./images/imperative-obj-config-explorer.png)

 2. Use the Explorer to edit `hello-world-create.yaml`.
 You need to insert your namespace where it says `<my_namespace>`.
 Make sure to save the file when you're done.